 Q: What is the timeframe for constructing the projects and issuing the bonds to pay for them?

 A: Bonds are issued as projects are being constructed in order to minimize the financing costs during the construction period.
 Some projects are public-private collaborations (such as development of certain housing communities), meaning the timing will largely depend upon the specific project.

 Q: Some of the roads, intersections and neighborhoods that are getting bond monies seem fine the way they are.
 Why do we need to renovate or improve them?

 A: Creating more affordable housing options for our workforce is a community-wide priority as we work to create greater economic opportunity.
-The private sector is raising $50 million as a match to the city’s investment if the bonds pass.

 Q: Will my taxes go up with a vote “yes” for the bonds?